-The work related to the coated spherical natural graphite grades ("CSNG") development, which covers the purification, the micronization, the classification, the spheronization and the coating processes, has been completed, during the fall of 2018.
+The work related to the coated spherical natural graphite grades ("CSNG") development, which covers the purification, the micronization, the classification, the spheronization and the coating processes, has been completed in 2018.
 CSNG grades were developed for, and specifically meet, the requirements for batteries aimed at electric vehicles and energy storage; grades were also developed for other applications such as power tools and cellular phones.

-The CSNG grades were developed using Mason Graphite's own fine natural graphite concentrate (< 106 μm, produced through pilot production of the Lac Guéret ore) as feed material and meet the following industry's requirements:
+The CSNG grades were developed using Mason Graphite's own fine natural graphite concentrate ( $< 106 \mu m$ , produced through pilot production of the Lac Guéret ore) as feed material and meet the following industry's requirements:

-- Tap density higher than 1 g/cm3; - Purity above 99.95% carbon; - Reversible capacity of 355 to 360 mAh/g (milliamperes-hour per gram, for which the theorical maximum capacity is 372); - Adequate particle size distribution from 10 to 30 μm; - Appropriate form factor (shape, size and volume of the particles); and - Specific surface area less than 3 m2/g.
+- Tap density higher than 1 g/cm; - Purity above 99.95% carbon; - Reversible capacity of 355 to 365 mAh/g (milliamperes-hour per gram, for which the theorical maximum capacity is 372); - Adequate particle size distribution from 10 to 30 μm; - Appropriate form factor (shape, size and volume of the particles); and - Specific surface area less than 3 m/g.